olgun-yilmaz/SpotTicket/README.md

 ### UI Design & License

-The user interface of SpotTicket was designed using **Figma**.
+The user interface of EventBox was designed using **Figma**.
 The design is subject to the **Figma Community License**, meaning it can be used and modified under Figma's licensing terms.

 For more details, please refer to the **[Figma Community License](https://www.figma.com/community/license)**.